lengjingzju/cbuild-ng/README.md

 <br>

 * Variables in `inc.rule.mk`
+    * CACHE_BUILD   : Specifies the package is compiled with cache mechanism when set to `y`
     * CACHE_SRCFILE : Saves filename or dirname for download package, its default value is `$(SRC_NAME)`
         * If the download attributes are set, the default value is space
     * CACHE_OUTPATH : Output root path, its default value is `$(WORKDIR)`